-In this unit students investigate English language in today's Australian social settings.
-They consider language as a way of social interaction, exploring how through written and spoken texts we communicate information, ideas, attitudes, prejudices and ideological stances.
+In this unit students investigate English language in contemporary Australian settings.
+They consider language as a means of interaction, exploring how through written and spoken texts we communicate information, ideas, attitudes, prejudices and ideological stances.

 Students consider how texts are influenced by the situations in which they occur.
 They learn how language can demonstrate relationships, power structures and purpose through certain language choices.